 Got an Opinion?

-Magazine publishers rarely accept opinion peices.
+Magazine publishers rarely accept opinion pieces.
 Those types of articles are better saved for your local newspaper’s Op-Ed page.
-Magazine publishers want well-thought, interesting articles that will leave their readers with more knowledge about a particluar subject or solves a problem that readers might be having.
+Magazine publishers want well-thought, interesting articles that will leave their readers with more knowledge about a particular subject or solves a problem that readers might be having.

 How to Generate Ideas to Write About

-Sometimes it's not easy coming up with fresh ideas to write about.
-Often times it seems like a topic has been covered over and over again and beating a dead horse is not going to earn the income you long for.
-Finding a fresh angle on old ideas can be challenging, but not impossible.
+Sometimes, it's not easy coming up with fresh ideas to write about.
+Often times it seems like a topic has been covered over and over again, and beating a dead horse is not going to earn the income you long for.
+Finding a fresh angle on old ideas can be challenging but not impossible.
 Here are a few ways to unblock writer's block and find new and exciting slants to already told stories.

 Didn't Make the Cut?

 Now that you've written and submitted some articles, it's time to play the waiting game and hope, even pray, that some of your articles get accepted.
-But what, if they don't?
+But what if they don't?

 Nothing is worse than spending hours researching, writing, and editing an article that ends up in the wastepaper basket in the magazine publisher’s office.
 Don't fret about it.
-Maybe they just weren't interested or maybe they didn't have room in their next publication.
+Maybe they just weren't interested, or maybe they didn't have room in their next publication.
 Whatever the reason, it doesn't matter.
 Re-read the article, make a few changes and find another magazine to submit it to.

 Calling All Freelance Writers

-Now that you have generated a list of magazines that you want to submit to it's time to start writing.
-By now you should have set a schedule, checked out writer guidelines, and generated some fresh new content ideas.
+Now that you have generated a list of magazines that you want to submit to, it's time to start writing.
+By now, you should have set a schedule, checked out writer guidelines, and generated some fresh new content ideas.

 Your goal: To write and submit enough articles in one month's time that will earn at least $5K if all your work is accepted.
 It can be done!
-Challenge yourself and I promised you won't be disappointed with the results as long as you stick to the plan.
+Challenge yourself, and I promise you won't be disappointed with the results as long as you stick to the plan.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.